 For this period in history, money seems to be the unit of measurement of a lot of affairs and concepts and status, matter, situations, subject, information, substance, name it!
 Even in some locations, you need to have visible money if you wish to be heard or seen.

 But what do you do when you want this money and you don’t have?
 What do you do when you’re at the brink of starvation and you don’t have the ability, resources, time, patience or will power, to sort through independently?

 #1 Do you just ask for some money from a caregiver ?

 The caregiver could be anyone from your parents, relative or siblings, to friends, partner, mentor or a familiar stranger.
-Someone you could push aside a bit of your pride, and bend before in request of a favor.
+Someone you could push aside a bit of your pride, and bend before in request of a favour.

-You ask outrightly, as a favor, because you wish the money to be some grant you don’t have to pay back.
+You ask outrightly, as a favour, because you wish the money to be some grant you don’t have to pay back.
 You don’t see any means of repayment and you’d rather not kid yourself pretending you got it covered.

 This method would likely be employed when the situation is dire and at a code-red crisis level, nearing the danger level.